helix-editor/helix/book/src/workspace-trust.md

 You can always make current workspace trusted by running `:workspace-trust` command, and untrust it with `:workspace-untrust`.

-Lists of trusted and exluded workspaces, delimited by newline characters, are stored in `~/.local/share/helix/trusted_workspaces` and `~/.local/share/helix/excluded_workspaces` correspondingly.
+Lists of trusted and excluded workspaces, delimited by newline characters, are stored in `~/.local/share/helix/trusted_workspaces` and `~/.local/share/helix/excluded_workspaces` correspondingly.
 <!-- TODO: macOS/Windows paths -->

 # Configuration